copperwater/xNetHack/doc/xnh-changelog-6.0.md

   taunts.
 - A number of new encyclopedia entries are added, mostly for things that vanilla did not have an entry for, such as conducts and object materials.
+- The 'color' option is now on by default.

 ### Architectural changes